 A homeopathy is a form of alternative medicine that takes advantage of the body’s natural ability to heal itself.
-The word homeopathy comes from Greek “homoios” meaning similar and pathos meaning “suffering.”
+The word homeopathy comes from the Greek “homoios” meaning similar and pathos meaning “suffering.”
 Homeopathic treatment can be applied to humans, and also to animals.
 The philosophy behind homeopathy advocates that “like cures like.”

-The way homeopathy works is through ingesting a small pill that has a highly diluted level of a substance, in this case the substance used for the treatment is similar to the root of the problem.
+The way homeopathy works is through ingesting a small pill that has a highly diluted level of a substance, in this case, the substance used for the treatment is similar to the root of the problem.
 So for example, if you were treating a skin rash with homeopathy, you may receive a cure to relieve the rash that is actually made from poison ivy.
 The actual remedy is diluted so highly that it is almost undetectable.
-The medicine itself is typically drawn from plants, or minerals.
+The medicine itself is typically drawn from plants or minerals.

 Making a Decision to Try Homeopathy for Cats